History of the Collingwood Football Club: Early 20th century

-The decade of 1900–1909 was the decade where the foundations were laid for a long and successful future.
-In the 1900s (decade), Collingwood racked up 119 wins from 172 games, and two Grand Final victories from four attempts.
-The Pies built a huge reputation for being a fearsome side, despite playing in a depression stricken town.
-During this period, the club had eight skippers, with Lardie Tulloch the longest standing captain of the decade, spending three years at the helm.
-Collingwood also employed their first ever coach in 1904, in club legend Bill Strickland.
+In the decade of 1900–1909, Collingwood scored 119 wins from 172 games, and two Grand Final victories from four attempts.
+The Pies built a reputation as a fearsome side.
+During this period, the club had eight skippers, with Lardie Tulloch, the longest-standing captain of the decade, spending three years at the helm.
+Collingwood also employed their first coach, Bill Strickland, in 1904.
 In 1906, Collingwood's first true icon emerged, Dick Lee.
-In career at the club, he played 230 games, and after his retirement in 1922, had totaled with 707 goals.
-The Magpies played off in the Grand Finals of 1901, 1902, 1903 and 1905–coming out on top in ’02 and ’03.
-In 1902, Collingwood defeated Essendon by 33 points in front of a crowd of 35,202 at the MCG.
+In his career at the club, he played 230 games and, after his retirement in 1922, had totalled 707 goals.
+The Magpies played off in the Grand Finals of 1901, 1902, 1903, and 1905–coming out on top in ’02 and ’03.
+In 1902, Collingwood defeated Essendon by 33 points in front of a crowd of 35,202 at the Melbourne Cricket Ground ('MCG').

-The following year saw Collingwood win complete the set of back-to-back flags against rivals Fitzroy by only two points.
+The following year Collingwood won to complete back-to-back wins against rival Fitzroy by only two points.
 For the rest of the decade, Collingwood could only manage one more Grand Final, against Fitzroy again, at the MCG.
 This time, however, Fitzroy atoned for their loss two years prior with a 13-point victory.

 Collingwood only played in four finals in the next four seasons, winning none of them.
-They finished the decade with seven finals losses on the trot, with perhaps Dick Condon the player of the decade.
-Condon, the man accredited with the invention of the stab kick, was one of the most talented players of the early years.
-Club legend Jock McHale labelled Condon the greatest footballer he had seen.
+The Club finished the decade with seven finals losses in a row.
+During this decade, Dick Condon, credited with the invention of the stab kick, was considered one of the Club's most talented players.
+Club legend Jock McHale labelled Condon the greatest footballer he had seen at Collingwood.